-[For: PRU]
+[For: PRU / AP]

-Local authority maintained PRUs use school type '54' (local authority maintained PRU) whilst AP academies and AP free schools use type '49' (academies).
+Local authority maintained PRUs use school type '54' (local authority maintained pupil referral unit) whilst AP academies and AP free schools use type '49' (academies).

-4.2.6 Maximum year group [ALL schools]
+4.2.7 Maximum year group [ALL schools]

 This is the highest year group for which the school customarily makes provision.
-Exceptional pupils / situations for example 'held back' do not influence this value (see code set in section 7).
+Exceptional pupils / situations (for example, 'held back') do not influence this value (see codeset in section 7).

-4.2.7 Minimum year group [ALL schools]
+4.2.8 Minimum year group [ALL schools]

 This is the lowest year group for which the school customarily makes provision.
-Exceptional pupils / situations for example 'early entry' do not influence this value (see code set in section 7).
+Exceptional pupils / situations (for example, 'early entry') do not influence this value (see codeset in section 7).

-4.2.8 Intake type [ALL schools]
+4.2.9 Intake type [ALL schools]

-This code denotes the policy for admitting pupils to the establishment and is decided by the school in conjunction with the local authority.
+This code denotes the policy for admitting pupils to the establishment and is decided by the school or in conjunction with the local authority.